ggwpez/zepter/README.md

 zepter trace node-cli snow
 ```

-It reports that `snow` is pulled in from libp2p - good do know.
-In this case all paths are displayed.
+It reports that `snow` is pulled in from libp2p - good to know.
+In this case, all paths are displayed.

 ```pre
 node-cli -> try-runtime-cli -> substrate-rpc-client -> sc-rpc-api -> sc-chain-spec -> sc-telemetry -> libp2p -> libp2p-webrtc -> libp2p-noise -> snow